EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Added filters to customize API requests

 * Version 6.3.0 includes a suite of custom message updates:
-* Removed the "invalid email" custom message (MailChimp v3 no longer supports error codes to detect things like an invalid email error)
+* Removed the "invalid email" custom message (v3 no longer supports error codes to detect things like an invalid email error)
 * Updated the custom messages descriptions text
 * Updated the success message - it is now specifically for successful double opt-in subscriptions
 * Added two new custom success messages: "Success: Single opt-in" for successful single opt-in subscriptions, and "Success: Re-subscriber" for successful re-subscriptions